bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

    a totally unconditional distribution.
 We simply sample from this distribution to get a concrete realization for the first (sub-)pixel.
-2. Each subsequent (sub-)pixel distribution is generated in sequence conditioned on all previously sampled (sub-)pixels.
+2. Each subsequent (sub-)pixel distribution is generated in sequence conditioned on all (or a subset of) previously sampled (sub-)pixels.
 We simply sample from this conditional distribution to get the current pixel value.
 3. Repeat until you have the entire image.

 According to my intuition, this is a really weird way to generate an image!
-Think of it, if you want to generate a picture of a dog, you start at the top left pixel, figure out what it is, then move on to the one beside it, and so on.
-This goes against my sensibilities of implicitly having a hierarchical relationship from a higher level concept like a dog and low-level pixels.
+Think of it, if you want to generate a picture of a dog, you start at the top left pixel, figure out what it is, then move on to the one beside it, and so on, until somehow you have an image of a dog?
+This goes against my human sensibilities of generating images where I implicitly have a concept of a dog and recursively fill in broad regions of the image getting to finer detail as I go along.
-In any case, we can still get good negative log-likelihood (although the quality of the images are another story).
+In any case, we can still get good negative log-likelihood (although the quality of the images are another story), so that's all that counts (?).

 |h2| PixelCNN |h2e|